macbookandrew/wishlist-member-woocommerce-authorizenet-cim/readme.txt

 = How does it work? =

-When the Woocommerce thankyou page is loaded, this plugin checks each purchased product and adds the user to the appropriate levels based on the product SKUs.
+When the Woocommerce thankyou page is loaded, this plugin checks each purchased product and adds the user to the appropriate level(s) based on the product SKU(s).

+When a subscription is cancelled or expires, the user is removed from the appropriate level(s).

 == Changelog ==